kubafeqt/MouseHandleXY/README.md

 ## Use Case

 This app was created because my laptop's touchpad not working on Windows 10 due to a driver incompatibility.

 It allows full mouse control using only the keyboard.

+Useful when your mouse or touchpad is malfunctioning.

 ## New features